sandstorm-io/sandstorm/docs/administering/faq.md

   wildcard DNS record before you change Sandstorm's hostname.

-- Changing the server hostname will temporarily disable Google and GitHub login, since those login providers embed an assumption about your server's hosntame.
+- Changing the server hostname will temporarily disable Google and GitHub login, since those login providers embed an assumption about your server's hostname.
 You will be able to re-enable the login providers after you switch to the new Sandstorm server hostname; you can use command line access to gain temporary admin access to the server while the login providers are disabled.